KittyGiraudel/sass-guidelines/index.md

 ## Numbers

 In Sass, number is a data type englobing everything from unitless numbers to lengths, durations, frequencies, angles and so on.
-This is intended in order to be able to run calculations on lengths and such.
+This is intended in order to be able to run calculations on such measures.

 ### Floats

-Floats should not display the leading 0.
+Floats, while quite uncommon, should not display the leading 0.

 {% highlight scss %}
 // Yep